jburz2001/MCDC/docs/source/user/first_mcdc.rst

     mcdc.source(z=[0.0, 6.0], isotropic=True)

 Next we set tallies and specify the specific parameters of interest.
-Here, we're interested in the time- and space-averaged flux and current.
+Here, we're interested in the time- and space-averaged flux.
 We set up two meshes on which to tally, using Numpy arrays: along the z-axis from 0.0 to 6.0, and along the mu axis between -1 and 1.
 Regardless of problem specifics, particles are simulated through all space, direction, and time;
 the tally definitions are used to indicate in which dimensions a record of particle behavior should be kept.

 .. code-block:: python3

-    # Tally: cell-average fluxes and currents
+    # Tally: cell-average flux
     mcdc.tally(
-        scores=["flux", "current"],
+        scores=["flux"],
         z=np.linspace(0.0, 6.0, 61),
         mu=np.linspace(-1.0, 1.0, 32 + 1),
     )